Utopian-Contributors/sustainable-browser-docs/docs/browser-extension/installation.md

 - 🌱 Reduces bandwidth usage by serving dependencies locally
 - 🚀 Improves page load times for frequently used libraries
-- 📦 Uses with pre-bundled dependencies (no dynamic caching)
+- 📦 Uses pre-bundled dependencies (no dynamic caching)

 ## How It Works